posabsolute/inker/readme.md

 ## CSS with Inker

 Inker use [Zurb Ink](http://zurb.com/ink/) responsive css framework, everything in Ink is available in inker, please refer to their [documentation](http://zurb.com/ink/docs.php).
-Inker also uses the meta framework [ITCSS](http://csswizardry.net/talks/2014/11/itcss-dafed.pdf) for the files and folders' structure.
-Better explained by this image.
+Inker also uses the meta framework [ITCSS](http://csswizardry.net/talks/2014/11/itcss-dafed.pdf) for the files and folders structure.
 The css can be found in **src/css**

-**base.scss** is your base CSS file importing all needed files for inker, if you add a css component you must import it in base.scss.
+**base.scss** is importing all needed files for inker, if you add a css component you must import it in base.scss.

 *It is important to note that since we inline style to html nodes it makes no sense to pick and choose components you want to use as it will make no differences on the file size in the end*